tstohn/ESGI.documentation/_docs/software-overview.md

 ### RNA-sequencing reads:

 ### Output:
-percentage of perfect, moderate and mismatches
+After demultiplex completes, it reports in percentages the read-to-barcode matches:
+- Perfect match: reads whose barcodes match completely
+- Moderate match: reads that match within the allowed number of mismatches
+- Mismatch: reads that cannot be matched given the number of allowed mismatches

-All files including failed lines and statistics will be saved to the output directory.
+All output files including failed lines and statistics are written to the output directory.

-Most important is the **A_PROTEIN.tsv** file containing the demultiplexed reads per category, so modality specific feature in a single cell.
-The first line contains the barcode structure, followed by all alignments from the FASTQ input file.
-This file is needed as input for
+The most important output file is **A_PROTEIN.tsv**, which contains all demultiplexed reads.
+The first line specifies the barcode structure, followed by all read alignments from the FASTQ input file.
+This file serves as input for **count**.

 **count**.